LCSkhalid/AVO-AIR/README.md

 # Files Description

-      - 'Database Avo-AirDB' folder: contains the 4864x3648 RGB  aerial images.
+      - 'Avo-AirDB' folder: contains the 4864x3648 RGB  aerial images.
 Total images are 986, 56 are annotated in .tiff format ,'annotation1' folder,  and 89 are annotated in .json ,'annotation2' folder.

       - 'annotation1' folder: contains two folders 'images' and 'masks'